 1. What is a bridge mortgage (financing)?

-A bridge mortgage is when you get approved for a regular mortgage for the property you are buying, PLUS another temporary mortgage to cover your down payment and closing costs until your current home sells.
-This temporary mortgage is the bridge mortgage.
-It essentially helps you “bridge” the gap between the time your current home is sold and your new home is being purchased.
+A bridge mortgage is when you get approved for a regular mortgage for the new property you are buying, PLUS short-term financing (mortgage) to cover your down payment and closing costs until your current home sells.
+This financing option or temporary mortgage is the bridge mortgage.
+It essentially helps you “bridge” the gap between the time your first home is sold and your new home purchase is complete.
 This is why the solution is called a bridge mortgage.

 If you have not yet sold your home, hopefully, this is because you chose to do so, or you simply were not able to match up the dates.
 If you have a firm sale date for the home you are living in, this situation is usually very manageable, and not stressful.
 A regular bridge mortgage will allow you a smooth transition.